-I was scared of going to the Taj because every Taj Mahal travel blog that I read was negative and scary, I’m not joking, I was almost ready to stay on the train and go straight back to Jodhpur.
+I was scared of going to the Taj because every Taj Mahal blog that I read was negative and scary, I’m not joking, I was almost ready to stay on the train and go straight back to Jodhpur.
 But, I put my big girl knickers on and gingerly stepped out into the station in Agra.
 Waiting to be attacked and abused.

 Nothing new here then.

 The twaddle and baloney that you’ll be told from many of the Taj Mahal travel blogs and reports.

-12 Things You May Read About The Taj Mahal (but in my experience were a load of twaddle)
+12 Things You May Read About In A Taj Mahal Blog (but in my experience were a load of twaddle)

 #1 If you don’t get there early, there will be masses of people lining up to get in and you will be squashed and trampled.

-We went to the Taj on a Monday in February at 12 pm.
+So we went to the Taj on a Monday in February at 12 pm.
 (Because we like to break the norm).
 There wasn’t one single person in front of us in line.
 Not one.

 #2 There will be millions of touts/hagglers/robbers all waiting to scam you and steal your belongings.
 ‘Many visitors go home feeling cheated and abused’ says one news report.

 Err.
 No. I think someone asked us to buy a magnet, but that was it.
 Oh, and a guy asked me where the toilets were.
 No feelings of being abused here, just super friendly Indian people.